-Code Z-Income under section 409A on a nonqualified deferred compensation plan.
-Show any income under section 409A on a nonqualified deferred compensation plan that was included in box 1.
-This income is also subject to an additional tax reported on the employee's Form 1040.
+The amount reported in box 12 using code Z is also reported in box 1, and is subject to an additional tax reported on the employee's Form 1040.
 See Nonqualified deferred compensation plans on page 6.

-Code AA-Designated Roth contributions under a section 401(k) plan.
+- Code AA-Designated Roth contributions under a section 401(k) plan.
 Use this code to report designated Roth contributions under a section 401(k) plan.
-Do not use this code to report elective deferrals under code D. See Designated Roth contributions on page 5.

-Code BB-Designated Roth contributions under a section 403(b) plan.
+Do not use this code to report elective deferrals under code D. See Designated Roth contributions on page 5. - Code BB-Designated Roth contributions under a section 403(b) plan.
 Use this code to report designated Roth contributions under a section 403(b) plan.
-Do not use this code to report elective deferrals under code E. See Designated Roth contributions on page 5.
+Do not use this code to report elective deferrals under code E. See Designated Roth contributions on page 5. - Code CC-HIRE exempt wages and tips.
+See HIRE wages and tips paid to qualified employees on page 3. - Box 13-Checkboxes.

-Box 13-Checkboxes.
 Check all boxes that apply.

-• Statutory employee.
+Statutory employee.
 Check this box for statutory employees whose earnings are subject to social security and Medicare taxes but not subject to federal income tax withholding.
 Do not check this box for common-law employees.
 There are workers who are independent contractors under the common-law rules but are treated by statute as employees.
-They are called statutory employees.

-- A driver who distributes beverages (other than milk), or meat, vegetable, fruit, or bakery products; or who picks up and delivers laundry or dry cleaning if the driver is your agent or is paid on commission. - 2.
-A full-time life insurance sales agent whose principal business activity is selling life insurance or annuity contracts, or both, primarily for one life insurance company. - An individual who works at home on materials or goods that you supply and that must be returned to you or to a person you name if you also furnish specifications for the work to be done. - 4.
+They are called statutory employees. - 1.
+A driver who distributes beverages (other than milk), or meat, vegetable, fruit, or bakery products; or who picks up and delivers laundry or dry cleaning if the driver is your agent or is paid on commission. - 2.
+A full-time life insurance sales agent whose principal business activity is selling life insurance or annuity contracts, or both, primarily for one life insurance company. - 3.
+An individual who works at home on materials or goods that you supply and that must be returned to you or to a person you name if you also furnish specifications for the work to be done. - 4.
 A full-time traveling or city salesperson who works on your behalf and turns in orders to you from wholesalers, retailers, contractors, or operators of hotels, restaurants, or other similar establishments.
 The goods sold must be merchandise for resale or supplies for use in the buyer's business operation.
 The work performed for you must be the salesperson's principal business activity.